diegoxb07/AOCVisualizer/README.md

 Both loading paths feed the same parser, so the map, charts, PFD, and export behave identically either way.

-**Option 1: Archive browser (needs the API online).** Pick **Year → Storm → Flight** in the top-left card, then click **⤓ Load Flight + Storm Track**.
-The search box above the dropdowns also works: paste a full mission id to load it directly, or type a storm name (no year needed) to find that storm across every season; clicking a result shows its flights.
-This streams the mission's full-resolution NetCDF with a byte-progress readout, parses every recorded variable, and loads the storm's whole-life best-track.
-The **⬇ .nc** link that appears opens the original source file for use in other tools.
-If the download fails, the tool falls back to a decimated (0.2 Hz) track, and the status text says which path ran.
-The address bar also updates to a shareable link (`?mission=20241007N1`); a colleague who opens that link gets the same mission loaded automatically.
-A shared link only auto-loads on first open.
-Refreshing the page, or clicking **↺ Reset** in the top right, clears everything back to a fresh session.
+**Option 1: Archive browser (needs API online, will usually be).** Pick **Year → Storm → Flight** in the top-left card, then click **⤓ Load Flight + Storm Track**.
+The search box above the dropdowns also works, you can type in a mission id to load it, or type a storm name to find the storm you're looking for across every season.
+This will process and parse the mission's NetCDF and load the storm's whole-life best-track.
+The **.nc** button will download the nc file pulled for the tool.
+Refreshing the page, or clicking **Reset All** in the top right, clears everything back to a fresh session.

-**Option 2: Manual upload (works offline).** Drop a **`.txt`** or **`.nc`** file (for example `20221028H1_A.nc`) on the **"or upload:"** zone.
-Manually loaded flights have no storm best-track; that only comes with an archive load.
-An upload also clears the archive Year/Storm/Flight pickers back to blank (it is not an archive mission) and joins **Previously Loaded Missions**, so it reopens instantly later, including after a reload.
+**Option 2: Manual upload (works with API offline).** Drop the **`.nc`** file (for example `20221028H1_A.nc`) in the **"or upload:"** zone.
+Manually loaded flights wont load with the storm best-track.

+Either option used will have the mission join **Previously Loaded Missions**, so a user can reopen and switch between flights seamlessly later, even if you reset or refresh.

-> When the archive dropdowns are greyed out with an **"API Offline"** banner, this means the archive service is unreachable.
+> When the archive dropdowns are greyed out with an **"API Offline"** banner, this means the archive loader service is unreachable.
 Use manual upload instead.
 The tool re-checks the service every 60 seconds and re-enables the archive when it recovers.
-Details: **[API & Connectivity](docs/CONNECTIVITY.md)**.

 ---

 ## 2. Time window & replay controls

-Set **Flight-Data Start / End Time** (`HHMMSS` UTC) to replay just a segment; the map, charts, PFD, and timeline then render only that window.
-Leave the detected range alone to replay the whole flight. **After changing the window, press Play.
-It applies the new window before starting playback.**

-With a synced MMR video loaded, the window follows the video's timeframe, so manual trimming mainly applies to data-only replay and Manual sync mode.

-All playback lives in the sticky bottom bar:

 | Control | What it does |
 | --- | --- |